-Even with these adjustments, actual revenues were over budgeted revenues by \$39,092 and actual expenses were under budgeted expenses by \$241,118.
+Even with these adjustments, actual revenues were over budgeted revenues by \$94,466 and actual expenses were under budgeted expenses by \$169,141.
 The most significant variances were:

-- Cable television franchise fee revenue was \$37,332 more than budgeted revenue. - Investment interest income actual revenue was \$27,822 more than budgeted revenue. - Legal expenses were \$26,872 less than budget.
-Additional funds were budgeted to revise the Town ordinances with \$6,913 actually spent. - Fire protection actual expenses were \$71,123 less than budget. \$59,833 of remaining Pleasant Spring expenses were applied towards future capital expenses. - Emergency building maintenance expenses were \$20,139 less than budget. \$14,000 is to be used for the property repair fund. - Law Enforcement expenses were \$68,525 less than anticipated expenses.
+- Personal property aid revenue was \$35,023 more than budgeted revenue. - Investment interest income actual revenue was \$37,576 more than budgeted revenue. - Fire protection actual expenses were \$67,809 less than budget. \$60,740 of remaining Pleasant Spring expenses were applied towards future capital expenses. - Emergency building maintenance expenses were \$13,696 less than budget. \$14,000 is to be used for the property repair fund. - Law Enforcement expenses were \$44,827 less than anticipated expenses. - Highway maintenance expenses were \$34,086 less than budgeted expenses.